rekalogika/rekalogika.dev/docs/mapper/10-architecture.md

 the source and target variables, and to query their types.
 This library uses the `Type` objects returned by the Symfony Property Info component as the means of describing the types of the source and target variables.

-### Symfony Property Access

-The library uses the Symfony Property Access component to read from and write to the source and target variables.